OpenReplay Logo

 How does video compression work here?

-The video is re-encoded to H.264 at a lower bitrate — bitrate, not resolution, is what mostly determines file size.
+The video is re-encoded to H.264 at a lower bitrate, and bitrate (not resolution) is what mostly determines file size.
 You can additionally downscale the resolution (say 4K to 1080p), which lets the encoder spend its bits on a smaller frame and shrinks the file further.
 Both run locally in your browser.

 How much smaller will my video get?